Jtrnb/EyesOfValor/Player Guide/Playing the Game.md

 - During rest you may use any items designated with rest.
 #### Full Rest:
 - During a full rest you and your party will regain all of their missing Hitpoints.
+#### Partial Rest:
+- During a partial rest you and your party will regain half of their